ev2001/SanAntonioGitHubCopilotBootcamp2025/UrlListApp/README.md

-# San Antonio GitHub Copilot Global Bootcamp 2025
+# UrlListApp

-This is a sample ASP.NET Core web API project created for the San Antonio GitHub Copilot Bootcamp 2025.
-It demonstrates how to build minimal API endpoints using C# and .NET 9.
+UrlListApp is an ASP.NET Core web application included in the San Antonio GitHub Copilot Bootcamp 2025 workspace.
+It demonstrates how to build minimal API endpoints and a simple web UI using C# and .NET 9.

 ## Features